Imagine TV: Shutdown

 On 12 April 2012, it was announced that Imagine TV would close, as the channel struggled for ratings amidst competition from rival Hindi entertainment channels, where it was even beaten by the newly launched Life OK.
 The channel faced the same fate for its sister channel Real.

 Although all of its business operations will close with immediate effect, the channel will continue to air reruns from 13 April, until official obligations ended and it could cease transmissions completely.

 Imagine TV shut down by 12 May 2012 in India, with the channel removed from all operators.
 Imagine TV's website was also closed and all episodes and promos were deleted from its YouTube channel.

 In the Middle East Imagine closed on 30 May 2012, when the channel was replaced by Imagine Movies.
 The UK and Irish feed of Imagine Dil Se closed on 6 July 2012.
 The channel's Sky EPG slot was purchased by Viacom 18 to launch Rishtey, a free-to-air sister channel for Colors TV.

+In 2015, 2 years following the shutdown of Imagine TV, their most of its old shows were migrated and acquired by the another Hindi entertainment channel Dangal TV which makes the channel to become a No. 1 hindi entertainment channel.